nazarsosyak/adav-group/example.md

   </iframe>
 </div>

-We can easily assess that overall, the <strong>Subprime Financial Crisis</strong> had the strongest impact market-wise, as basically all the indices are higher than any of the other two crises.
-On the other hand, the COVID-19 epidemic and the dot-com bubble burst have lower causality and contagion dynamics, respectively.
-A lower causality for the COVID-19 period hereby confirms the results obtained with PCA, as we previously found that this period did not have one distinct stress structure but the outbreak rather unfolded through multiple channels.
-There was not necessarily causality between different nodes or sectors of the network as they did not react to stress in the same way.
+We can easily assess that, overall, the Subprime Financial Crisis had the strongest market impact, as nearly all indicators dominate those of the other two crises (particularly contagion, negative weekly returns, and liquidity disruption).
+By contrast, the COVID-19 episode exhibits higher causality and volatility.
+This plot therefore provides a compact way to compare crisis severity.
+This means that higher values across multiple dimensions signal a more systemic market breakdown.

+Under this immunology-inspired lens, the Subprime Financial Crisis resembles a highly contagious outbreak, with stress spreading broadly across assets, severe liquidity impairment, and deep persistent losses.
+The COVID-19 shock instead appears as an acute episode, characterized by violent volatility and strong causal coupling but more limited propagation and faster stabilization.
+Finally, the Dot-com bubble, emerges as a slower and more contained process with weaker transmission and a milder systemic footprint.

 ## Conclusion